Harm OCD Symptoms: Warning Signs and Treatment Options

-Harm OCD is a subtype of Obsessive-Compulsive Disorder (OCD) that revolves around the distressing intrusive thoughts of causing harm to oneself or others.
-These unwanted violent thoughts can be particularly challenging for individuals experiencing this form of OCD.
+Harm OCD is one of the OCD subtypes that revolves around the distressing, intrusive thoughts of causing harm to oneself or others even if they have never committed violent acts before.
+These very violent thoughts can be particularly challenging for individuals experiencing this form of OCD.

-Those with Harm OCD often grapple with obsessive thoughts that are often vivid and disturbing.
+OCD makes one grapple with obsessive thoughts that are often vivid and disturbing.
 The thoughts related to OCD include fears of using sharp objects, aggressiveness, or violence.

 Common Harm OCD Compulsions, Obsessions and Avoidance Behaviors